autogluon/autogluon/examples/automm/label_studio_export_reader/LabelStudio_export_file_reader.md

 An demo output with `ls_host_on=False` :

-(the "uploaded" data will be warned for not accessable)
+(the "uploaded" data will be warned for not accessible)

 ![image-20221230233443558](assets/image-20221230233443558.png)

 ### Example 2.
 Text annotations  (URL not required )

-To we use the label-studio **named entity recognition** export file to demostrate cases like this.
+To we use the label-studio **named entity recognition** export file to demonstrate cases like this.
 In this use case, user:

 - Choose "named entity recognition" template in Label-Studio